Lawless Alan

 Lawless Alan (born February 2, 2000) is an American professional stock car racing driver.
 He last competed part-time in the ARCA Menards Series, driving the No. 20 Toyota Camry for Venturini Motorsports and part-time in the NASCAR Craftsman Truck Series, driving the No. 1 Toyota Tundra TRD Pro for Tricon Garage.
 He previously competed in the NASCAR Xfinity Series.
+He originally started racing legend cars at the age of 12 in California.
+He has now since moved to NC where he lives with his wife, Alexandra Alan, where he continues to pursue stock car racing.

 Racing career

 In 2018, Alan competed in the NASCAR Whelen All-American Series for his family team, Dasher Lawless Racing.

 ARCA

 Alan at Sonoma Raceway in 2019.

 After joining Bill McAnally Racing part-time in 2019, Alan returned to the team for what was to be a full season in the 2020 ARCA Menards Series West.
 After the first four races of the season, he and his No. 12 car stopped attempting races for unknown reasons.
 He did not run any more NASCAR or ARCA races for another team for the remainder of the season until the 12w was run by British driver Alex Sedgwick.